 I love Italian food.
 Maybe that is why I married an Italian!
 Anyway, when Speck Alto Adige challenged me to create a Speck recipe with their Italian lightly smoked and cured ham, I was up for the challenge!
-You are going to love this Speck Pizza Recipe.
+You are going to love this recipe for Speck on pizza.
 I did receive a cut of Speck to facilitate my recipe inspiration.
 I did not receive monetary compensation and the opinions expressed are my own.

 What is Speck?

 As I just shared, Speck is lightly smoked and cured ham from Italy.
 But I wanted to know what speck is in the true sense of experiencing it.
 So first, I opened up my package of Speck and took a thin slice.
 I smelled it.
 Hmmm…smokey and peppery!
 I was a bit surprised because I expected it to more mild.
 I went ahead and tasted it.
 Yup, smokey and a little peppery.
 Delicious, lingering flavor delivered in a rich smooth meat.
 Quite delicious.

 Now, what Speck recipe to make with it?
 I thought of Speck wrapped pears, yum.
 I thought of Speck and Swiss cheese croissants, yum.
 But I decided to go with arugula and speck on pizza because it is fancy and simple at the same time.
 I love recipes like this that are easy to execute but good enough to impress.

 My Favorite Speck Recipe- Arugula and Speck On Pizza

 Pizza Dough (You can make your own as my husband does using the Lehmann Pizza Dough Calculator or you can go the lazy route, like I do, and buy fresh made pizza dough at Publix in the bread department.)

 Tomato sauce or Marinara (You can make your own, like my hubby, or get some of Emeril’s marinara like I do.)

 Speck, thinly sliced